a-synchronous/rubico.land/articles/a-synchronous-functional-programming-data-types.md

 ## Conclusion

-This concludes the data types of the [A]synchronous Functional Programming paradigm.
+This concludes Data Types in [A]synchronous Functional Programming.

-If you are interested in getting started with rubico and [A]synchronous Functional Programming, please visit the home page for the library: [rubico.land](https://rubico.land/).
+If you are interested in getting started with rubico and [A]synchronous Functional Programming, please visit rubico's home page: [rubico.land](/).